irrdnet/irrd/docs/admins/rpki.rst

 Second, when someone adds a ROA and a `route` object in a mirrored source, the ROA may not be imported by the time the `route` object is received over NRTM.
-The object may initially be marked as RPKI not found, or, depending on the ROA change, as invalid.
+The object may initially be marked as RPKI not_found, or, depending on the ROA change, as invalid.
 This will be resolved at the next ROA import.

-Third, when someone attempts to create a `route` object and has just created or modified a ROA, the ROA may not have been imported yet.
-This can cause the object to be initially marked as RPKI not found, or if the `route` is RPKI invalid without the ROA change, rejected for being invalid.
+Third, when someone attempts to create a `route` object in an authoritative source and has just created or modified a ROA, the ROA may not have been imported yet.
+This can cause the object to be initially marked as RPKI not_found, or if the `route` is RPKI invalid without the ROA change, rejected for being invalid.
 This will be resolved at the next ROA import, allowing the user to create the `route`.
 When a user attempts to create any `route` that is RPKI invalid, the error messages includes a note of the configured ROA import time.